 The International Standardised Approach (SA-BIS) is used to determine which risk weights to apply to credit risk.
 Additionaly, the Comprehensive method was adopted to deal with the collateral portion of a credit transaction.
-In the SA-BIS approach, ratings assigned by rating agencies can be used to the risk weighted positions: the second worst rating between Standard and Poor, Fitch Ratings and Moody's ratings are used for securities and for bank placements.
+Ratings assigned by rating agencies are used to the risk weighted positions.